Micro-smart lockdown in Karachi as 33 doctors test positive | SAMAA

 District Central reports 106 Omicron cases

-The fifth wave of the coronavirus epidemic has seen no let-up in cases.
-Authorities in Karachi have decided to impose micro-smart lockdown in dozens of Union Councils (UCs) after 106 cases of Omicron variants were reported in District Central on Saturday.
+The fifth wave of the coronavirus epidemic has hit major cities with no let-up seen in cases.
+Authorities in Karachi on Saturday decided to impose micro-smart lockdown in dozens of neighborhoods after 106 cases of Omicron variants were reported in District Central.

 The decision comes as at least 33 trainee doctors tested positive for Covid-19 at the National Institute of Cardiovascular Diseases (NICVD) Karachi.